 Drs.
 Marla Holt, Brad Hanson, and Candice Emmons of the NWFSC, along with various collaborators, are currently conducting research using digital acoustic recording tags (DTAGs) to examine sound exposure, sound use and behavior of Southern Resident killer whales (SRKWs) in core summer habitat.
 The DTAG is temporally attached with suction cups and consists of hydrophones that record sound and a number of different movement sensors used to derive pitch, roll, heading, jerk, and depth.
 The tag was developed by Woods Hole Oceanographic Institution specifically to monitor the behavior of marine mammals, and their response to sound, continuously throughout the dive cycle.
 Prey samples and vessel data are also concurrently collected relative to tagged whales in a manner similar to previous work (Giles and Cendak 2010, Hanson et al. 2010).

 Three main collaborative investigations rely on the data collected from DTAGs.
 The first study involves 117 daytime hours of DTAG data collected from Sep 2010 through Sep 2014, made possible through funding from the NOAA Ocean Acoustics Program.
-These data are used to: (1) document noise levels in biological relevant frequency ranges that are received by individual SRKWs and quantify the relationship between received noise levels and nearby vessels (Houghton et al. 2015); (2) compare noise levels before and after the implementation of vessel regulations to inform management of the effectiveness of the regulations (Holt et al. 2017); (3) investigate whale acoustic and fine scale movement behavior during different activities, including foraging, to understand sound use and behavior in specific biological and environmental contexts, and; (4) determine potential effects of vessels and associated noise on subsurface behavior.
+These data are used to: (1) document noise levels in biological relevant frequency ranges that are received by individual SRKWs and quantify the relationship between received noise levels and nearby vessels (Houghton et al. 2015); (2) compare noise levels before and after the implementation of vessel regulations to inform management of the effectiveness of the regulations (Holt et al. 2017); (3) investigate whale acoustic and fine scale movement behavior during different activities, including foraging, to understand sound use and behavior in specific biological and environmental contexts (Tennessen et al. 2019), and; (4) determine potential effects of vessels and associated noise on subsurface behavior.
 The results of this study will provide pertinent data to address multiple risk factors of SRKWs including vessel disturbance, noise exposure, effects on foraging, and cumulative effects.
 Some analyses are completed while others are on-going, including work to address our third and fourth goals, which are partially funded by Sea World through the National Fish and Wildlife Foundation.

 The second study aims to compare foraging behavior and vessel disturbance between two-transboundary populations of fish-eating killer whales.
 Both Northern and Southern Resident killer whales experienced population declines in the late 1990s and although NRKW numbers have since increased, the potentially prey-limited SRKW population has shown little recovery.
 Additionally, the impacts of vessel presence and noise are not equivalent between the core summer habitats of the two populations.
 Studies on SRKW have few data from quiet, low vessel-presence conditions and likewise, extremely high exposure events are less common, and thus harder to opportunistically sample for NRKW studies.
 This collaborative project will provide an opportunity to examine a greater range of disturbance conditions across populations.
 Specifically, we will analyze DTAG data collected by NWFSC and Department of Fisheries and Oceans Canada (DFO) scientists in both the United States and Canada to (1) describe and compare the subsurface foraging behavior of SRKW and NRKW, and (2) investigate how vessels/noise affect foraging behavior to reveal information critical to the effective management of both populations.
 This work is partially funded by the NOAA International Science Office and Department of Fisheries and Oceans Canada.